cibrx/ChatCibrx/README.md

 npm install @rednexie/cache.db bcrypt colors cookie-session ejs express-fileupload express-rate-limit express-session express he ip mongodb socket.io xss
 ```

-- When the installation is done, start the bot:
+- When the installation is done, start the chat:
 ```sh
 node .
 ```
-The chat application will now be running at `http://localhost:3000`.
+The chat application will now be running at `http://localhost:3000` and also on your local IP.

 ## Setting Up MongoDB Collections